-26.2.2.
+25.2.2.
 Interest rate risk

 Fluctuations in market interest rates have an impact on the Group's financial position and cash flows.
-The Group is primarily exposed to the risk of changes in interest rates on long-term loans and borrowings.
+The Group is primarily exposed to the risk of changes in interest rates on long-term loans and borrowings and interest-bearing deposits.
 Loans and borrowings at variable interest rates expose the Group to the risk that changes in interest rates will affect its cash flows.
 Loans and borrowings with a fixed interest rate expose the Group to the risk of the impact of changes in interest rates on fair value.